oxheadalpha/nft-tutorial/packages/fa2-interfaces/TUTORIAL.md

 parameters they take.

 * `.asNft` - specify that the contract represent **NFT**.
-* `.asFungible` - specify that the contract represents **fungible tokens**
+* `.asFungible` - specify that the contract represents  a single **fungible tokens**
-* `asMultiFungible` - specify that the contract represents **fungible tokens** and it can have more that one type of tokens, specified by token ID.
+* `asMultiFungible` - specify that the contract represents multiple **fungible tokens** and it can have more that one type of tokens, specified by token ID.

-Below is the group of combinators that should be used after on of the combinators from the previous group was used.
+Below is the group of combinators that should be used on top of one of the combinators from the previous group.
 You can find more details about each method that they add to the contract [here](src/interfaces/minter-combinators.ts#L17)

 * `withMint` - specify that the contract can mint new tokens.